Smishing: What Is It and Why Is It Dangerous?

 Why Are the Types of Smishing?

-There’s not a set way that smishing attacks will happen.
+There’s no set way that smishing attacks will happen.
 Cybercriminals use several techniques to exploit personal information.
 Consider some of these simple, but effectively dangerous pretenses:

-1. You receive a COVID-19 related text message that claim to need your private information so they can help you.
+You receive a COVID-19-related text message that claims to need your private information so they can help you.

-4. Bad guys can trick you into opening a fake message with the promise of included discount offers, a lottery ticket or some other big prize.
+Bad guys can trick you into opening a fake message with the promise of included discount offers, a lottery ticket, or some other big prize.

 Fraudsters can play with your emotions by creating a sense of urgency.
-They might try to make you panic and respond immediately, and that can put you in a very bad situation.
+They might try to make you panic and respond immediately, and that can put you in a terrible situation.

 Why Is Smishing Dangerous?

-Scammers send a message to a victim, which contains alluring content that convinces him to visit an embedded link.
-The site he’s directed to will look genuine, but as soon as he opens the website, hackers will steal money from his bank account, commit identify fraud or perform any number of malicious activities.
+Scammers send a message to a victim that contains alluring content, convincing them to visit an embedded link.
+The site he’s directed to will appear genuine, but as soon as he opens the website, hackers will steal money from his bank account, commit identity fraud, or engage in a variety of malicious activities.

 How Can You Stay Safe Against Smishing Attacks?